Codeine Side Effects (Short and Long-Term)

 Long-term Effects of Codeine Abuse

-If a person chronically abuses codeine, or develops an addiction to or dependence on the drug, the body can be harmed for a long time due to these problems.
+If a person chronically misuses codeine, or develops an addiction to or dependence on this drug, the body can be harmed for a long time due to these problems.

-Physical dependence, tolerance, addiction, and overdose are also potential problems with codeine abuse, especially long-term abuse.
+Physical dependence, tolerance, addiction, and overdose are also potential problems with codeine misuse, especially long-term misuse.

 When a person takes a large amount of codeine specifically for nonmedical reasons, they put themselves at risk of overdose.
 This can especially be true in people who are developing a tolerance to the drug and begin to take larger doses to achieve the same euphoria they felt with their initial dose.
 Symptoms of codeine overdose include: